AtlasOfLivingAustralia/ala-security-project/ala-ws-plugin/README.md

 # External configuration properties

 * ```webservice.apiKey``` The ALA api key to be included in each request (in the ```apiKey``` header field) when ```includeApiKey = true```.
 API Keys are intended to be used with the [ALA WS Security Plugin](https://github.com/AtlasOfLivingAustralia/ala-ws-security-plugin).
+* ```webservice.apiKeyHeader``` Override the default name of the apiKey header.
+This applied to all service calls - if you need to change the name for a single service, then you'll need to pass in the api key in a custom header via the API.
 * ```webservice.connect.timeout``` The connect timeout setting for all web service requests (default is 5 minutes).
 * ```webservice.read.timeout``` The read timeout setting for all web service requests (default is 5 minutes).
 * ```webservice.socket.timeout``` The socket timeout setting for all web service requests (default is 5 minutes).